 Failure to Comply with Regulations

 Every business has some laws and regulations they must follow to operate in that country and industry.
-These laws and regulations are taken very seriously by the government, as well as regulatory organisations.
+The government and heads of organisations take these laws and regulations very seriously.
 Laws and regulations can range from labour laws, health safety regulations and common criminal laws.
-Any director or officer can accidentally test the limits of these laws due to the pressure put on the business.
+However, a director or officer can accidentally test the limits of laws due to the pressure on the business.

 Lack of Corporate Governance